signalfx/integrations/metricproxy/README.md

 ### CollectD listener dimensions

-The CollectD listener supports setting dimensions on all recieved metrics with the Dimensions attribute which expects a map of string => string.
+The CollectD listener supports setting dimensions on all received metrics with the Dimensions attribute which expects a map of string => string.

 ```